Our website uses cookies for statistical purposes.

 • the applicants must make the proof of having sufficient financial funds in order to receive the visa, and the minimum amount is of EUR 8,500;

-• the number of such visas can be capped – in 2020, the government issued only 500 visas;
+• the number of such visas can be capped – in 2020, the government issued only 500 visas (a number maintained in the following years as well, but which was increased to 700 in 2024);

 • there is an important tax break obtained by self-employed remote workers, applicable starting with 1 January 2020;